 The goal of induction chemotherapy is to achieve a remission.
 This means that leukemia cells are no longer found in bone marrow samples, the normal marrow cells return, and the blood counts become normal.
 (A remission is not necessarily a cure.)

 More than 95% of children with ALL enter remission after 1 month of induction treatment.
-This first month is intense and requires frequent visits to the doctor.
+This first month is intense and requires prolonged hospital stays for treatment and frequent visits to the doctor.
 Your child may spend some or much of this time in the hospital, because serious infections or other complications can occur.
 It is very important to take all medicines as prescribed.
 Sometimes complications can be serious enough to be life-threatening, but in recent years, advances in supportive care (nursing care, nutrition, antibiotics, red blood cell and platelet transfusions as needed, etc.) have made these much less common than in the past.